MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 # Release notes for Microsoft Edge Beta Channel

 These release notes provide information about new features and non-security updates that are included in the Microsoft Edge Beta Channel.
-Archived versions of these release notes are available [here](microsoft-edge-relnote-archive-beta-channel.md).
+Archived versions of these release notes are available at [Archived release notes for Microsoft Edge Beta Channel](./microsoft-edge-relnote-archive-beta-channel.md).

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).